Marching through the tunnels

 The two leaders needed to plan carefully their next moves.
 The Cavenarian soldiers must be prepared.
 They decided for the time being they must lie in ambush.
 They must think through the next stage.

-The Prime Pettapede was ordered to render himself invisible once again and return to the remaining Pettapede troops to survey Ebuke’s Watch Guards.
-Using incredible powers of night vision, he carefully and cautiously wound their way back over their tracks.
+The Pettapedes were ordered to render themselves invisible once again and return to survey Ebuke’s Watch Guards.
+Using their incredible powers of night vision, they carefully and cautiously wound their way back over their tracks.

-Under the command of the Drill Soldiers Leader, the Thorsotate soldiers marched off down the tunnel branching out to the left from the main one.
+Under the command of the Watch Guards Leader, the Thorsotate soldiers marched off down the tunnel branching out to the left from the main one.
 The Pettapedes followed in hot pursuit and were soon overcome by the dreary foreboding green hue that had enveloped them on their previous mission.

 The Cavenarian soldiers were ordered to rest and use little energy whilst awaiting news.
 This was difficult.
 They were feeling very restless due to excitement and anticipation with nervousness of the unknown.